BlugDeg/SCOverlay-Updates/docs/SDK_MANUAL.md

         OpenMyWindow();
     }
 }
 Step 3: Release Control
 See StopExclusiveMode() above.
 The call to _host.ReleaseExclusiveHotkeyControl(this) is the crucial part.
-Ensure this happens when your feature is finished (e.g., when the user closes your window).
+Ensure this happens when your function ends (e.g., when the user closes your window).
 Step 4: Clean Up on Shutdown
-Always make sure you return control to the core when your add-on is unloaded. public void Shutdown()
+Always ensure that you return control to the Core when your add-on is unloaded. code
+C#
+public void Shutdown()
 {
     StopExclusiveMode();
 }
 This system is robust, safe, and gives you full control over when and how your add-on reacts to the main hotkey.

-Chapter 6: Creating Settings UIs: From Simple to Powerful You have two options for creating a settings page for your add-on.
-Choose the one that fits your needs.
+Chapter 6: Creating Settings UIs: From Simple to Powerful You have two options to create a settings page for your add-on.
+Choose the one that fits your requirements.

-Method 1: The Building Block System (Legacy)
+Method 1: The Modular System (Legacy)
-With GetSettingsControls(), you give the core a list of simple building blocks (AddonControl, HotkeyControl).
-The core then stacks them vertically for you.
+With GetSettingsControls(), you give the Core a list of simple building blocks (AddonControl, HotkeyControl).
+The Core then stacks them vertically for you.
-Pros: Very simple for basic needs.
+Pros: Very easy for basic needs.
 Cons: Extremely limited.
-No sliders, text boxes, or custom layouts. public IEnumerable<AddonControl> GetSettingsControls() {
+No sliders, textboxes, or custom layouts. code
+C#
+public IEnumerable<AddonControl> GetSettingsControls()
+{
     yield return new HotkeyControl(
         identifier: "myaddon_hotkey_ctrl",
         label: "Special Action Hotkey",
         hotkeyIdentifier: "MyAddon_Action1",
         defaultHotkey: "Shift+F1"
     );
 }

-Method 2: Full UI Freedom (UserControl - Recommended) With GetSettingsControl(IAddonHost host), you create your entire settings page visually in the Visual Studio Designer and pass this complete UI to the core.
+Method 2: Full UI Freedom (UserControl - Recommended) With GetSettingsControl(IAddonHost host), you create your entire settings page visually in the Visual Studio Designer and pass this complete UI to the Core.
 This is the modern and recommended approach.
 Pros: Total creative freedom.
-Use sliders, text boxes, images, dropdowns, and arrange them as you like.
+Use sliders, textboxes, images, dropdowns, and arrange them as you please.
 Cons: Requires a bit more setup.
-Here's how:
+How to do it:
-1. Create Your UserControl
+Create Your UserControl:
 In Visual Studio, right-click on your project > Add > User Control (Windows Forms).
 Name it MySettingsPanel.cs.
-Use the visual designer to drag and drop controls onto your panel.
+Use the visual designer to drag-and-drop controls onto your panel.
-2. Implement the Code
+Implement the Code:
-Your IAddon class now simply returns an instance of your new panel:
+Your IAddon class simply returns an instance of your new panel: code
+C#
 // In your main IAddon class
 public UserControl?
 GetSettingsControl(IAddonHost host) {
     return new MySettingsPanel(host, this);
 }

 // And leave the old method empty public IEnumerable<AddonControl> GetSettingsControls() => [];
-The code for your MySettingsPanel.cs applies the core's theme to your UI and can call methods in your main add-on class:
+The code for your MySettingsPanel.cs applies the Core's theme to your UI and can call methods in your main add-on class: code
+C#
 // In your MySettingsPanel.cs file
 using SCOverlay.API;
 using System.Windows.Forms;

 public partial class MySettingsPanel : UserControl
 {
     private readonly IAddonHost _host;
     private readonly MyAddon _addonInstance;

     public MySettingsPanel(IAddonHost host, MyAddon addonInstance)
     {
         InitializeComponent();
         _host = host;
         _addonInstance = addonInstance;
         ApplyThemeToAllControls(this);

         myTestButton.Click += (s, e) => _addonInstance.DoSomethingCool();
     }

     private void ApplyThemeToAllControls(Control parent)
     {
         parent.BackColor = _host.Theme_Background;